jundalisay/spblist/content/en/research/sarkar/prout/part-03-barter.md

 - "Purchase" meant getting something through barter.
 - "Buy” only meant getting something with money.

 Thus, towards the end of the Vedic Age the root verb krii became ubhayapadii, conjugated in both the above ways.

-Páńini, the first grammarian in the world, recognized the word ubhayapadii.
+**Páńini, the first grammarian in the world, recognized the word ubhayapadii.**
 - Later grammarians followed his lead.

-From the Gupta Age onwards, barter trade between different countries continued.
+From the **Gupta Age** onwards, barter trade between different countries continued.
 But in towns and cities:
-- barter was greatly reduced, while
+- barter was greatly reduced
 - the money-based buying and selling of commodities with money greatly increased.

 Metal coins began to replace sea shells as media in an improved system of exchange.